-International students who cancel prior to the start of their program or course will receive 100% refund of all monies paid, except the following:
+International students who cancel prior to the start of their program or course will receive a 100% refund of all monies paid, except the following:

-- Any non-refundable fees according to the student's fee schedule, and; - Penalty of the first 2 terms' tuition will be retained for students cancelling due to reasons other than the study visa denial.
+- Any non-refundable fees according to the student's fee schedule, - Tuition Refund Processing fee

+In addition, the first term's tuition deposit will be retained for all international students cancelling due to reasons other than study permit denial or visa application rejection.
+This includes students for whom the LOA specified conditions.